DEVOTIONALS

 Jesus said:

-"If you love those who love you, what credit is that to you?
+“If you love those who love you, what credit is that

-Even sinners love those who love them."
-(Luke 6:32)
+to you?
+Even sinners love those who love them.”

-"By this everyone will know that you are my disciples,
+“By this everyone will know that you are

-if you love one another.”
-(John 13:35)
+My disciples, if you love one another.”

 Jesus said:

-Jesus replied: “Love the Lord your God with all your heart and
+Jesus replied: “Love the Lord your God with all your

-with all your soul and with all your mind."
-(Matthew 22:37)
+heart and with all your soul and with all your mind.”

 The Psalmist said:

-Lord, I love the house where you live,
+Lord, I love the house where You live,

-the place where your glory dwells.
-(Psalm 26:8)
+the place where Your glory dwells.

 Pray,

 “Heavenly Father, thank You for loving me.
-Thank You for reminding
+Thank You for

-me in Your Word that I need to strive to have the same kind of love that
+reminding me in Your Word that I need to strive to have the

-Jesus has for me.
-Show me the things in my life that need to take a backseat
+in my life that need to take a backseat to love.
+Teach me how

-to love.
-Teach me how to develop and increase my love and concern for
+to develop and increase my love and concern for others.
+Help

-whenever I am judgmental of others, and especially when it changes my
+I am judgmental of others, and especially when it changes my

 level of love for them.
-Teach me to look past the visible and love the souls
+Teach me to look past the visible and love

-of those You created.
-Show me how to freely express my love for others,
+the souls of those You created.
+Show me how to freely express

-and especially my love for You.”
+my love for others, and especially my love for You.”

 Unknown's avatar